mukulele/raspberry/monitor/README.md

 ```
 ./runMqtt.sh         # will send all data from all var files
 ```
-### customize your setup
+### Customize your collectors
-Initially the script loads 3 files from github.
+Initially the script loads 3 collector files from github.
 Customize this at any time.
 ```
 nano second.var
 ```